Your Effort Is Essential To Your Success

-It is impossible to become fluent in a second language, or even to reach an intermediate level, without putting in work alongside your chosen course.
+It is impossible to become fluent in a second language, or even to reach an intermediate level, without putting in work alongside your chosen course, so to learn german online is a necessity.
 After all, you wouldn’t expect to suddenly grasp the anatomical structure of the human body without first learning about all of the different organs and bodily systems first, would you?

 The same goes for your approach to learning German at school.
 Despite what you may think, and what emphasis your family and friends might place on modern foreign languages, a second language is a vehicle for learning and an extremely useful skill to have.